How to Apply

-- Law degree.
+1. Law degree.
 The applicant must have a law degree from a recognized foreign university.
 Transcripts from outside the United States must be submitted for evaluation and translation, if necessary, either (1) to a member of the National Association of Credential Evaluation Services (NACES) or (2) to the Credential Assembly Service of the Law School Admission Council for transcript authentication and evaluation.
 This process will determine if your international degree satisfies this requirement.
-To view a list of NACES approved agencies visit www.NACES.org or call the Office of Admissions and Financial Aid at (305)-348-8006.
-For the Credential Assembly Service of the Law School Admission Council visit http://www.LSAC.org/llm/Degree/LLM-intro.asp.
+To view a list of NACES approved agencies visit www.NACES.org or call the Office of Admissions and Financial Aid at 305.348.8006.
+For the Credential Assembly Service of the Law School Admission Council, visit the LSAC LL.M.
+Application Process page here.

-The LL.M. admissions committee includes a small pool of faculty and administrators within the College of Law:
+The LL.M. admissions committee includes six faculty and administrators within the College of Law.

-Students will attend a mandatory orientation in which students will receive a comprehensive introduction to the FIU College of Law and the LL.M. program.
+Students will attend a mandatory orientation.
 LL.M. students will have the opportunity to join entering J.D. students in various workshops and presentations as well as meet separately from the J.D. students in other sessions created specifically for the LL.M. students.
 As part of the LL.M. program, LL.M. students will be assigned to a J.D. student to be an “ambassador” during the program.
 Each student will also receive a Welcome Packet as part of the orientation.